Compiler Design For Beginners

 Initial Setup and Requirements

-Before diving into compiler design, it's crucial to set up the necessary tools and understand the prerequisites:
+Before diving into compiler design, it’s essential to prepare the necessary tools and resources:

-- Reference Materials: Keep a copy of the programming language's grammar and syntax rules for reference.
+- Reference Materials: Keep language specifications, grammar rules, and documentation handy for reference.

 Detailed Workflow for Compiler Design